SUSE/helm-charts/rmt-helm/README.md

 ## Overview

-To deployment on top of Kubernetes easier, each component of the stack is deployed in a dedicated container via a Helm Chart.
+To deploy SUSE RMT on top of Kubernetes, each component of the stack is deployed in a dedicated container via a Helm Chart.

 ### Repository Mirroring Tool (SUSE RMT) server